Pinyin Cheatsheet for (Mostly American) English Speakers

 - When u is not ü and comes before other vowels, it can usually be well approximated as wait.

-- Except for j, q, x, and y, ü can only follow n and l.
+- Except for j, q, x, and y, the vowel ü can only follow n and l.
 To disambiguate with u in the latter cases (following n and l), it is sometimes romanized as v, and more recently, it is starting to be romanized as yu on Chinese passports.3

 Some Less Compositional Diphthongs and Special Vowels